pharriso/ansible_workshop/exercises/ansible_rhel/molecule/README.md

 So what did this do and why is it useful?

-The 'create' directive effectively spins up some infra we can use to test our role without doing such else.
+The **_create_** directive effectively spins up some infra we can use to test our role without doing such else.

 If we take a look at: